btc/bget/README.md

 `file_download.go` is home to `FileDownload`, which encapsulates the shared state of the download, storing chunks and tracking the completion of ranges.

 `main_test.go` contains a variety of tests.
 Some tests are exploratory: probing various file servers to reveal how responses can differ across implementations in the wild.
 These ones hit the network.
 Other tests are unit tests intended to mitigate risk.

+`notes.txt` contains some notes I took during the process of learning the domain.